 - ✓ Undertake a site visit and ground-truth biodiversity information.
-Where required, undertake baseline surveys and/or studies to supplement the information base and inform the assessment. - Describe and map important biodiversity at the site and its surroundings, from both pattern and ecological process perspectives.
-Additionally, describe areas or features off site that could be indirectly impacted by the proposed land use. - ✓ Note the condition of affected ecosystems and levels of degradation, including infestation by invasive alien species. - ✓ Note inconsistencies between the biodiversity (CBA) maps and the observed situation.
+Where required, undertake baseline surveys and/or studies to supplement the information base and inform the assessment. - ✓ Describe and map important biodiversity at the site and its surroundings, from both pattern and ecological process perspectives.
+Additionally, describe areas or features off site that could be indirectly impacted by the proposed land use. - ✓ Note the condition of affected ecosystems and levels of degradation, including infestation by invasive alien species.